 - registered charity no 209131 (England and Wales) and SC037733 (Scotland)

 - an executive non-departmental public body.
-The Foreign and Commonwealth Office is our sponsoring department
+The Foreign, Commonwealth & Development Office is our sponsoring department

 - a public corporation.

 Our Patron is HM Queen Elizabeth II and HRH The Prince of Wales is our Vice-Patron.